 At this point, we don’t usually give our kids rewards for doing their daily chores.
 Just like I don’t get a reward when I cook and clean each day.
 I want them to develop a strong work ethic.
 They should do their chores, because it’s the right thing to do, not because they will get paid.

 But, I might randomly give them a reward, if they do a good job of doing their chores without any complaining.
 But it’s not a set, every-day thing.
 The random reward might be a sticker or an experience, like going to the park.

 Our rule is that the kids have to do their chores as soon as we get home from school.
 Chores need to be done before they can play or watch TV.
 They know what their chores are now.
 In the car, before we pull up to the house, I remind them what to do.
 They are used to our routine now.
 They do their chores right away, USUALLY without complaining.

-When the boys get a little older and start doing more time-consuming weekly, monthly, or yearly chores, we’ll probably start to pay them a certain amount of money for each job they do For example, when they’re old enough to clean the baseboards, I might pay them $10 to clean all the baseboards in the house.
+When the boys get a little older and start doing more time-consuming weekly, monthly, or yearly chores, we’ll start to pay them a certain amount of money for each job they do.
+For example, when they’re old enough to clean the baseboards, I might pay them $10 to clean all the baseboards in the house.
 Now, that would be AFTER I have taught them how to do that chore and they are able to do it independently.
 It is important that kids understand the value of money and how to manage their money wisely.
-In order to do that, they need an opportunity to earn money.
+To do that, they need an opportunity to earn money.

 What chores should kids have?

 Here are some chores for kids I’ve laid out by age.
 Of course, EVERY child is different.
 Some children may be able to do a chore earlier than it says here.
 And some may not be able to handle a job until they’re a little older.

 Just because I’ve put a chore under a certain age, it does not mean they have to be perfect at doing that job at that age.
 That is the age I would start to TEACH them how to do the chore.
 For each chore, you will need to show them how to do it correctly.
 Then watch them do it a few times before they can do it independently.